michellealzola/E-Commerce_Site_for_7th_String_Cakes_And_Coffee/README.md

 An e-Commerce business that allows online ordering and payment.
 Orders can be imported to CSV and a pdf of invoice is sent to the buyer and owner.

 # Technologies
-Django, Python, JavaScript, CSS, HTML, Bootstrap, Stripe Payment Gateway and Blender 3D for the cup images
+Django, Python, JavaScript, CSS, HTML, Bootstrap, Stripe Payment Gateway, WeasyPrint and Blender 3D for the cup images

 # ScreenShots
 [ Homepage ]